-Then, speed e-bike owner will receive a small number plate that they will have to install on their e-bike.
+Then, speed e-bike owners will receive a small number plate that they will have to install on their e-bike.
 If you want to use such an e-bike, you must also have a driving license.
 This license needs to be for the class of mopeds or for cars.
 A driving license for agricultural vehicles will not be suitable for riding a speed e-bike.

-Having a license means that a rider needs to at least 16 years old to ride a speed pedelec.
+Having a license means that a rider needs to be at least 16 years old to ride a speed pedelec.
 Wearing a helmet is mandatory in the case of a speed pedelec (while it is highly recommended for all cyclists).
 These obligations are applicable because speed pedelecs are considered mopeds.

 However, the legislation introduces a special category for this purpose, which is called “P-category moped” (again, a Belgian example and similar regulations exist in other countries).